 There are lots of different ways to set up your classroom library.
 If you’re new to teaching, your biggest challenge might be finding shelves, bins, and of course BOOKS!
 How you set up your classroom library is completely up to you.
 I have set up my classroom library in many different ways over the years, but I finally settled on one way a couple of years back that I’ve been using ever since.

 Setting Up Your Classroom Library Space

 Take a look around your classroom and see where the best place would be to house your classroom library.
-Often times, we think we have to have everything in one location in our classroom.
-But your classroom library can be spread out to fit your needs.
-I actually like to do this, because it keeps students from crowding in one location when searching for new books.
+Oftentimes, we think we have to have everything in one location in our classroom.
+Your classroom library can be spread out to fit your needs.
+I like to do this because it keeps students from crowding in one location when searching for new books.
 Also keep in mind, that you don’t have to have a place for students to sit and read right next to the actual books.
 Would it be nice?
 Sure!
-But my current classroom doesn’t quite have space, so my carpeted areas are spread around the classroom.
+My current classroom doesn’t have space, so my carpeted areas are spread around the classroom.

 Organizing Your Classroom Library

 The way you organize your classroom library books is really a personal preference.
 You can organize your books by topic, genre, author’s last name, etc. I use a combination of these.

 I have picture books and chapter books in separate locations in the classroom.
 The picture books are organized by topic for nonfiction and genre for fiction.
 My picture books all have numbers on them that correspond with the labeled bucket.
 I found that students do a better job returning books based on numbers than a symbol or pictures.